 Section 5.
 Congestion and externalities

 The major challenges and externalities in urban freight distribution with a focus on the different forms of congestion and issues of physical space, roadway design, and parking regulation, as well as air pollution and GGHG emissions.

 Lead: Jean-Paul Rodrigue

 The physical organization of urban freight distribution.
-How distributors and retailers are using and locating facilities that support their operations, such as urban distribution centers, parking space, delivery facilities, lockers and micro-distribution.
+How distributors and retailers are using and locating facilities that support their operations, such as urban distribution centers, parking spaces, delivery facilities, lockers, and micro-distribution.